John Frusciante’s 1940s/50s Martin 0-15

 Guitarist – April 2004

-However, according to Dave Lee, the backup was the one that was purchased at Norman’s, while the main one was Rick’s.
+John’s tech, Dave Lee, suggested that the backup 0-15 was the one purchased at Norman’s, while the main guitar was Rick Rubin’s.
+According to Dave:

 One of those actually belonged to Rick Rubin.
 Not Anthony.
 The other one we bought from Norm’s Rare Guitars.